tonioloewald/b8r-native/README.md

 npm run dist
 ```

+## main.js

+This is the entry point for electron.
+Most notably it sets up a custom protocol because
+`b8r` uses ESM (i.e. import vs. require) and Electron does not (currently) allow you
+to load javascript modules via the `file:` protocol.

+Aside from that, all main.js really does is open a `BrowserWindow` with `index.html` in it.

+## index.html

+All that really happens here is that we load `b8r.js` and insert a single `<b8r-component>`
+tag to load the app's base component.
+(Two example components are provided, each is a simple
+self-contained application.)

 ## Other Stuff

 There's a `build` folder with `icon.png` in it that you'll want to replace to change your